fpereiro/gotoB/readme.md

 ### Introduction to the event system

+- store
+- perform
+- listen

+gotoв uses an event system to structure all the *actions* that happen in your webapp.
+Events are how things happen in a gotoв application.

-The hard thing about programming interfaces is figuring out which parts of the interface should be updated when the data changes.
-Even in simple interfaces, different components influence and affect each other in subtle ways.
-This is the main reason, in my view, for the existence of frontend frameworks.
+The hard part of programming frontends is figuring out which parts should be updated when the data changes.
+The reason is the following: even in very simple webapps, different components influence and affect each other in subtle ways.
+This is the main reason, in my view, for the existence of frontend frameworks - otherwise, we'd just write straightforward code and be done with it!

 gotoв tackles this problem by 1) centralizing all the application data on a single object (called the *store*) and 2) using an event system to update both the store and the relevant parts of the interface.